 In order to properly prepare and try a case before a jury, I carefully investigate the allegations, demand discovery, file motions for third party records, review medical evidence and any other expert testimony that the Commonwealth may try to introduce.

-There are many theories of defense that can be presented at trial although the most frequently used defenses to sex offense allegations fall into 3 categories that a skilled sex crime lawyer may need to address:
+There are many theories of defense that can be presented at trial although the most frequently used defenses to sex offense allegations fall into 3 categories that a skilled Massachusetts sex crimes lawyer may need to address:

 - It didn’t happen;

 - It did happen but someone else did it (identification);

 When defending a sexual assault allegation, a Massachusetts sex crimes lawyer knows it is important to answer the “why” question on every juror’s mind: why would someone make something like this up?
 The Commonwealth will typically focus its investigation and its presentation of evidence at trial on the timeframe during which the alleged assault is said to have taken place.
 While it is critical for me to question, investigate, and analyze the details of the complainant’s allegations about what occurred during the alleged assault, the information needed to answer the jurors’ “why” question will most often be found in questioning, investigating, and analyzing the details of events that happened before and after the alleged assault.
 When the parties know each other, I look into whether anything happened shortly before the complainant made the accusation, including who the complainant saw or spoke to before making the allegation.
 I examine the nature of the relationship between the complainant and defendant, and all other people she saw or spoke to around the time that she made the complaint.
 If you or a loved one needs a sex crime lawyer, please contact me today.
 I can help.